benduong2001/benduong2001.github.io/food_recommendation.md

    * The dataset used is only limited to the customers who willingly and manually wrote a review for a restaurant.
 This model cannot be extended to the general population of more casual resaurant-goers.
 Thus, this model's goal is more so whether a reviewer will review a restaurant or not.
    * This dataset lacks the geo-location of the restaurants, which might be essential to this specific prediction task.
 Realistically, people will be unlikely to eat at a given restaurant if it is far away from their house, and logically can only eat at nearby restaurants, even if the far-away restaurant aligns better with their food preferences than their local ones.
 This is a glaring inadequacy of this dataset (and in turn, the tasks that we can do with it).
    * Some of the techniques used in the feature engineering are outdated.
 For future improvements of this project, Word2Vec can be replaced with more modern NLP methods like BERT Embeddings, while VGGNET16 can be replaced with more modern CNN architecture like Resnet.
+* However, the data analysis done along the way, still had useful results:
+   * I made a trained a Word2Vec model for food.
+   * I found a way to divide restaurants and customers into distinct sub-groups simply by the types of food they were eating, as seen in the scatterplot of colored groups.
+This type of information can still be useful as a base data in any future "spinoff" projects.